vtex/faststore/docs/wip/build-pipeline.md

 ![Store Framework Jamstack CI integration tests results](./../images/integration_tests_results.png)

 >ℹ️ *For more information on how to to write end-to-end (E2E) tests for modern web applications with Cypress, follow [this link.](./e2e-testing.md)*

-#### Possible states
-- `queued`: soon this step will be executed.
-- `in_progress`: this step is being executed.
-- `completed/success`: All tests passed successfully.
-- `completed/failure`: At least one test failed.
-- `completed/canceled`: The build was not successful, therefore the Integrations Tests can't be executed.
-- `completed/neutral`: There are no integration tests implemented.